 Following the report, Thomas Cook's UK business chief executive, Ian Ailles, blasted the government for spending £5 million on a star-spangled TV campaign promoting holidays at home, suggesting the ads jeopardised foreign travel's contribution to the British economy.

-, speaking at the Abta travel conference, he said the economic contribution of outbound tourism matched that of the inbound sector, adding: "What we ask is that the government doesn't distort a functioning market with microeconomic meddling."
+According to the Guardian, speaking at the Abta travel conference, he said the economic contribution of outbound tourism matched that of the inbound sector, adding: "What we ask is that the government doesn't distort a functioning market with microeconomic meddling."

 He also attacked what he called"stealth holiday tax" of the aforementioned air passenger duty - which rose by 8% last month - for "dampening demand", adding that "the tax only increases" despite assurances from the Government that it will support travel and tourism.